-ActionAid India recognizes the importance of addressing violence against women (VAW) and ensuring that survivors have access to justice within the legal framework.
-AAI has urged the governments of four states-Uttar Pradesh, Uttarakhand, Bihar and West Bengal-to set up one-stop crisis centres for women who have faced violence.
-ActionAid continues to support Gauravi, the first OSCC for women survivors of violence that it set up in Bhopal, Madhya Pradesh.
+ActionAid India recognizes the importance of addressing violence against women (VAW) and ensuring that survivors have access to justice.
+AAI has urged the govern- ments of four states-Uttar Pradesh, Uttarakhand, Bihar and West Bengal-to set up one-stop crisis centres for women who have faced violence.
+Ac- tionAid continues to support Gauravi, the first OSCC for women survivors of violence that it set up in Bhopal, Madhya Pradesh.

 Gauravi has been felicitated as an exemplary and unique initiative by the Women's Commission.
-It functions within the premises of the state-run government hospital in Bhopal and provides counselling, legal and medical support to women facing violence.
+It functions within the premises of the state-run government hospital in Bhopal and provides counselling, medical support to women facing violence.
 See Table for the work done by Gauravi in 2016-17.

-IMPACT IN NUMBERS: GAURAVI - ONE STOP CRISIS CENTRE
+IMPACT IN NUMBERS: Gauravi - One Stop Crisis Centre